Skip to content

 Sources profile:This story draws on neutral-leaning sources

-Electoral Calculus published its Holyrood MRP on 7 April 2026, drawing on 4,105 respondents surveyed 13 to 31 March.
-The headline finding for the Scottish Conservatives is zero constituency seats.
-All five seats they currently hold, including Aberdeenshire West, Dumfriesshire, Eastwood, Ettrick Roxburgh and Berwickshire, and Galloway and West Dumfries, are projected to fall to the SNP.
-Nine regional list seats survive.
-It would be the first time since the Scottish Parliament first convened in 1999 that the Conservatives held no constituency representation.
+Electoral Calculus published a Holyrood MRP on 7 April 2026, based on 4,105 respondents surveyed 13-31 March, projecting the Scottish Conservatives at nine seats — all from regional lists — and zero constituency seats.
+All five current Conservative constituency seats (Aberdeenshire West, Dumfriesshire, Eastwood, Ettrick Roxburgh and Berwickshire, and Galloway and West Dumfries) are projected to fall to the SNP.
+This would be the first time since devolution began in 1999 that the Scottish Tories held no constituency representation.
+Scottish Labour is projected at 17 seats, overtaking the Conservatives as official opposition.

 Caroline Jones, a former UKIP Member of the Senedd who had joined Reform UK, quit on 7 April citing parachute candidates and racism allegations.
 She was the sixth Reform Senedd candidate to leave since late March, three of them from Bridgend alone.